yujia-l/yujia-l.github.io/_pages/about.md

 [Mentigo: An Intelligent Agent for Mentoring Students in the Creative Problem Solving Process](https://yujia-l.github.io/Mentigo.pdf)

 Siyu Zha*, **Yujia Liu***, Chengbo Zheng, Jiaqi Xu, Fuze Yu, Jiangtao Gong, Yingqing Xu.
-- To appear in the 2024 CHI Conference on Human Factors in Computing Systems (CHI), 2024.
 - TLDR: A mobile application that leverages LLMs for generating dynamic, personalized persuasive content to mitigate problematic smartphone use for digital well-being.
 Effectiveness validated via a 5-week field trial with 25 participants, showing significant improvements in intervention acceptance (17.8-22.5% ↑) and reductions in smartphone usage frequency (12.1-14.4% ↓).
 </div>
 </div>